frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 Each one of us needs to bring this topic to our prayer and say, "Lord, what do you want me to do?"

-"You have visited the land," we\'re told in the Psalms, "and watered it.
+"You have visited the land," we're told in the Psalms, "and watered it.
 Greatly have you enriched it.
-God\'s watercourses are filled.
+God's watercourses are filled.
 You have prepared the grain.

 "Thus, have you prepared the land, drenching its furrows, breaking up its clods, softening it with showers, blessing its yield.
 You have crowned the year with your bounty, and your paths overflow with the rich harvest.
 The untilled meadows overflow with it, and rejoicing clothes the hills.
 The fields are garmented with flocks, and the valleys are blanketed with grain.
 They shout and sing for joy" (Ps.
 65:9-13).

-There\'s one word that shines out in the whole of the Scriptures.
-That\'s the word "harvest."
+There's one word that shines out in the whole of the Scriptures.
+That's the word "harvest."

 Our Lord said, "The harvest is great, but the laborers are few" (Matt.
 9:37).
-It\'s a very beautiful word to remind ourselves frequently of: the harvest.
+It's a very beautiful word to remind ourselves frequently of: the harvest.

 We are here for the harvest.
-That\'s what it\'s all about.
-That\'s what our Christian vocation is all about.
+That's what it's all about.
+That's what our Christian vocation is all about.
 God wants us to deliver to the full, to sow the seeds, to cast our nets.
-That\'s the purpose of everything.
+That's the purpose of everything.

 Lord, help me to take this more seriously, to ask you for light.
 "Ask and it will be given to you; seek and you will find; knock and it shall be opened" (Matt 7:7).

 "Behold, I stand at the door and knock" (Rev. 3:20).
-If God has knocked on your door and brought you closer to Him, by the very fact that you\'re listening to this meditation, some graces are working in your soul.
+If God has knocked on your door and brought you closer to Him, by the very fact that you're listening to this meditation, some graces are working in your soul.

 He wants you to hear these ideas, to put them into practice at a deeper level, to "launch out into the deep" in a new way, to find new horizons.

 "You are the salt of the earth.
 But if salt loses its taste, what can make it salty again?
-It is good for nothing and can only be thrown out, to be trampled under people\'s feet.
+It is good for nothing and can only be thrown out, to be trampled under people's feet.
 You are the light of the world.
 A city built on a hilltop cannot be hidden.
 No one lights a lamp to put it under a tub.
 They put it on the lampstand where it shines for everyone in the house" (Matt.
 5:13-15).

 We cannot give what we do not have.
 If we want to be more effective apostles, we need to expose ourselves to the formation, to grow in our apostolic vibration and apostolic formation.